Shaik123-gif/best-route-problem/README.md

 **Best Route Problem**<br/>
 I have solved this problem using java spring boot framework (As I am currently working on this framework, I am comfortable in this framework).
 I am pretty sure that I have written a production ready code.<br/><br/>
-I also used strategy and factory design patterns in this application to achieve readability, modularity and extensibility.<br/>
+I also used strategy and factory design patterns in this application to achieve readability, modularity and extensibility.
 I have used all the OOPs concepts like inheritance, abstraction, encapsulation and complile time polymorphism (overloading).<br/>

 **Code Explanation**<br/>
 Code starts from *BestRouteProjectApplication* class, where the main method is present.
 I have annotated a method with @PostConstruct, which means once the spring boot main method